Kubernetes Engine (OKE) Metrics

 Prerequisites

 IAM policies: To monitor resources, you must be granted the required type of access in a policy written by an administrator, whether you're using the Console or the REST API with an SDK, CLI, or other tool.
-The policy must give you access to the monitoring services as well as the resources being monitored.
-If you try to perform an action and get a message that you don't have permission or are unauthorized, contact the administrator to determine the type of access you were granted and which compartment you need to work in.
-For more information about user authorizations for monitoring, see IAM Policies (Monitoring).
+The policy must give you access to both the monitoring services and the resources being monitored.
+If you try to perform an action and get a message that you don't have permission or are unauthorized, contact the administrator to find out what type of access you were granted and which compartment you need to work in.
+For more information about user authorizations for monitoring, see IAM Policies.

 Available Metrics: oci_oke